Oticon vs. Starkey, Tested and Compared by an Audiologist

 Oticon vs. Starkey Pricing

 You’ll need to make an appointment with a local hearing specialist who sells Oticon or Starkey hearing aids to purchase your devices.
-Because prices vary by several factors, including location, features, device style, and your unique needs, it’s best to talk with your hearing specialist for an accurate quote.
-Oticon and Starkey don’t currently list their prices online.
-We’d recommend reading through our senior guide to hearing aids for more information on visiting a hearing specialist and purchasing your devices.
+Because prices vary due to several factors, including location, features, device style and your unique needs, it’s best to talk with your hearing specialist to get an accurate quote.
+Oticon and Starkey don’t currently list their prices online, but Dr. Reisman estimates that prices range from around $2,000 to $8,000 per pair on average for both providers.

 FYI: